tcweiss/Advanced-Pro/README.md

 <br><br>
 <a name="desc"></a>
 ## 1. General Information
-The student project "Investing@HSG" is part of the courses "Programming - Introduction Level" & "Programming with Advanced Computer Languages" by Mario Silic at the University of St. Gallen (HSG).
-It is an interactive web application and can display historical market data, provide forecasts on future stock prices and optimize stock portfolios.

-Investing@HSG was developed by
-- Armin Begic (20-614-582)
-- Samuell Duerr (20-609-855)
-- Sebastian Tragust (17-620-220)
-- Thomas Weiss (17-620-360)
+This is an interactive web application that displays historical market data, provides analyst's stock forecasts, and optimizes stock portfolios using the standard Markowitz-routine.
+It was submitted as part of a project in a coding-oriented university course, and is *not* meant to provide serious investment advice.

 <a name="usage"></a>